 Big Data is also includes Geo spatial data, 3-D data, audio and video, and unstructured data which including log files from various systems like flights, exchanges and social media.500 Million tweets per day,

 30 Billion of contents every months, 4 Billion of hours of Video are watched each month on YouTube are an example of different forms of data

-It is the 4th V in Big Data.
+It is the 4th V of 4V’s of Big Data.
 It is biases, noise and abnormality in data.

 In every analytic processing, 40-60% of time is spent on “data preparation” phase like removing duplicates, partial entries, removing null or blank, aggregating results etc.